 Fear of not having a job stops many millennials from negotiating or asking for a raise.

 But as my parents always said, let the company be the one to say no. If I wasn’t satisfied with my compensation and benefits, then I wouldn’t be happy in the job, anyway.

 Feeling uncomfortable with negotiating is another matter.
 Not negotiating an initial salary, for whatever reason, may cost you over the course of your lifetime.
+It is an important skill to learn if you want to further your career and increase your salary.
 If you are offered $45,000 and a 2% raise every other year, but your co-worker negotiated $50,000 with the same 2% raise every other year, then you will essentially be losing over $25,000 across just the first five years.

 NEGOTIATING CAN BE NERVE-WRACKING, BUT IT WON’T INDUCE PANIC IF YOU PREPARE EFFECTIVELY.